christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 handling manuscript traditions is probably to generate artificial traditions to various specifications so that we can observe how well the techniques fare under different conditions (e.g., levels of contamination, mss loss, etc.).

+This is not an original idea.
+A friend informs me that Pasquali mentions a scholar by the name of Kantorowicz who had the idea in 1912: "He asked a batch of his students to make copies of a Latin document, and his task was to edit it properly; his conclusion was to stress how fallible this process is."
+The idea has been carried forward in more recent work:

-This is not an original idea, as the following papers make clear:
+as the following papers make clear:

 > @spencer2004phylogenetics